jimanaka/dotfiles-old/README.md

 ```

 6. Handling Errors
-    * If you see errors similar to:
+If you see errors similar to :
 ```sh
 [-] error: The following untracked working tree files would be overwritten by checkout:
     .zshrc